arv-anshul/ineuron-project-docs-template/docs/markdowns/HLD.md

 ### 5. Machine Learning Model

-/*[[ModelIsTrainedUsing]]*/ The Model leverages various machine learning algorithms, such as Random Forest, SVM, Gradient Boosting, to learn patterns and make accurate predictions.
+{[ModelIsTrainedUsing]} The Model leverages various machine learning algorithms, such as Random Forest, SVM, Gradient Boosting, to learn patterns and make accurate predictions.
 The Model is trained and periodically updated to adapt to changing data patterns and improve its performance.

 ### 6. Database